elabftw/elabdoc/doc/install.rst

 If you already have nginx running, you'll want to use the proxy capapbilities of nginx to forward packets to the Docker container.

 The following example forwards the URL https://demo.elabftw.net to the docker URL http://localhost:3148.
 The default Docker port can be changed by setting the ports parameter in /etc/elabftw.yml to "3148:443".
-In this example, nginx is listening to port 8888, and HAProxy is doing SSL termination.
+In this example, nginx is listening to port 8888, and HAProxy is doing TLS termination.
 Adapt to your needs.
+If you don't have HAProxy doing TLS termination, use https in the proxy_pass instruction and make sure DISABLE_HTTPS is false in the elabftw.yml config.

 .. code-block:: nginx